-The California Chamber of Commerce recently posted an update: On May 12, Governor Gavin Newsom announced that California’s minimum wage is projected to increase to $15.50 per hour for all employers, regardless of size, on January 1, 2023.
-To read the complete article and how this may affect you, CLICK HERE. … Read More »
+The California Chamber of Commerce recently posted an update: On May 12, Governor Gavin Newsom announced that California’s minimum wage is projected to increase to $15.50 per hour for all… Read More »

 Employment & Payroll